Working with Travel Agents Specializing in Disney Vacations

 Some agencies are bonded, but if they default or close their doors, the bond may not cover all the money they’ve been collecting from clients.
 In some states, agencies that process payments are legally required to put your money in an escrow account for your protection, but many states don’t require this.
 In any case, there is no reason why the agency should earn interest on your money!

 By the way, we don’t recommend paying for a vacation by check or debit card.
 You have much better protection against losing your money if you pay with a credit card.

 The travel agent we use personally, talk with all the time, and can recommend wholeheartedly is Sue Pisaturo, whose company is called Small World Vacations.

 Sue and all of her agents are Disney Specialists and College of Disney Knowledge graduates.
 Small World Vacations agents are required to have actually experienced the Disney destinations they sell.
 (In other words, if they are booking Disney cruises, they’ve actually been on a Disney cruise — often several cruises — themselves.)
-In addition, Small World agents complete ongoing education programs on-site at Walt Disney World and Disneyland.
+In addition, Small World agents complete ongoing education programs on-site at Walt Disney World, Disneyland, and Universal Orlando.

 Small World Vacations is included in Travel Weekly’s 2022, 2021, 2020 and 2019 Power List and Travel Weekly’s 2017 Power List of the most successful travel agencies in the USA.
 They’ve been on the Inc. 5000 list of fastest-growing companies for six years in a row, and is one of very few agencies in the world to earn Diamond status (the highest level) in Disney’s EarMarked program for travel agencies.
 Small World Vacations has an A+ rating from the Better Business Bureau.
 They are insured, bonded and have been in business for over 25 years.